Aris Poulianos: Homo erectus trilliensis

 In September 1995, Poulianos presented a calcified tibia found in Triglia, Chalkidiki, which he claimed belonged to a Homo erectus form he termed Homo erectus trilliensis, and which he dated to 11 million years before the present.
-Poulianos believes that his discovery may challenge the Out of Africa theory regarding human evolution.
+Poulianos believed that his discovery may challenge the Out of Africa theory regarding human evolution.

+Death

+Aris Poulianos died on 21 March 2021, at the age of 96.
+However, news of his death was not widely publicised until 2023.